teiid/teiid-embedded-examples/README.md

 ### Run from mvn

-Navigating to a examples execute mvn exec commands.
+Navigating to a example execute mvn exec commands.

 ~~~
 $ cd teiid-examples/embedded-portfolio